-I am a long-term expat.
-I originally came to Belgium on holiday in 1979 to visit my brother here.
-I loved the place instantly and returned to find work as soon as I had handed in my notice back in the UK.
+Andy Whittle is a long-term expat.
+He originally came to Belgium on holiday in 1979 to visit his brother here.
+He loved the place instantly and returned to find work as soon as he had handed in his notice back in the UK.

-I have reinvented myself many times over the years job-wise and have always had a preference for working with people.
-I have been a Hairdresser, a Cocktail Barman, Waiter, Chef, Bar Manager, Snooker Hall Manager, Trainer, Project Manager, IT Consultant, IT Support Engineer and many more things besides.
+Andy Whittle says he has reinvented himself many times over the years job-wise.
+He has always had a preference for working with people.
+He has been a Hairdresser, a Cocktail Barman, Waiter, Chef, Bar Manager, Snooker Hall Manager, Trainer, Project Manager, IT Consultant, IT Support Engineer and many more things besides.

-Currently I run several groups and clubs in Brussels like the Brussels Imagination Club and Cooperativa Kreativa.
-I am a certified Executive and Life Coach.
-I also organize events for myself and others such as Fear and Fail/IEMPower where people tell their life story in 15 minutes.
-I work with others to run team-building events.
-I also collaborate with small companies to give career guidance trainings in English in Leuven and Brussels.
+Currently he runs several groups and clubs in Brussels like the Brussels Imagination Club and Cooperativa Kreativa.
+Andy is a certified Executive and Life Coach.
+He also organizes events for himself and others such as Fear and Fail/IEMPower where people tell their life story in 15 minutes.
+He works with others to run team-building events.
+And he collaborates with small companies to give career guidance trainings in English in Leuven and Brussels.

 Favourite city: Leuven

 Leuven is a very busy University city that is easily to walk around, with great shops, restaurants and bars for every taste.
 It is full of things to do: museums, theatre, live music events and festivals.
 You can visit the local Beguinage, or local parks that are purpose-built to entertain kids of all ages.